 This is an area of water 0.3 hectares in size representing 2% of the total site.
-It has a dipping platform that is used by school and uniform groups and is actively promoted by the Friends of Colliers Wood.
+It has 2 dipping platforms that are used by school and uniform groups and are actively promoted by the Friends of Colliers Wood.
 The water level is controlled by an outfall on the north/western boundary of the pond.
 All the surface water drains on the site feed into this area, either direct or via the smaller pond in the wetland area.
 An artificial island has been constructed in the middle of the pond for wildlife.